emmaking-smith/HiTEA/README.md

 The datasets will not be released until the manuscript is accepted.

 ***Note For Reviewers:***
-You should have received access to the full dataset as well as the cleaned Buchwald, Ullmann, Heterogeneous Hydrogenation, and Homogeneous Hydrogenation.
+You should have received access to the full dataset as well as the cleaned Buchwald, Ullmann, Heterogeneous Hydrogenation, and Homogeneous Hydrogenation datasets.
 Please reach out to esk34@cam.ac.uk or alpha@alpha-lee.com if this is not the case.

 ## Dependencies
 All code has been tested on python 3.7 and R 3.4.4.